leolian003/Airflow-Redshift-ETL/readme.md

 ## ETL structure

 The best part of this workflow, compared to the [previous version](https://github.com/leolian003/Redshift-ETLandDW), is that it is built from the reusable and parametrized blocks.
-For instance, staging the songs dataset / logs dataset in Redshift are two separate tasks in the previous version.
+For instance, staging the songs dataset / logs dataset in Redshift were two separate tasks.
 In this version, however, they can be handled by one dag operator with different parameter values.
 The upside of this abstraction is to reduce code redundancy and increase reusability.

 ![etl](img/etl-structure.png)